 Tess Wilkinson-Ryan L'05

-Professor of Law and Psychology; Associate Dean
+Professor of Law and Psychology; Deputy Dean

 Tess Wilkinson-Ryan studies the psychology of legal decision-making.
 Her research addresses the role of moral judgment in legal decision making, with a particular focus on private contracts and negotiations.

 - Behavioral Economics

 - Social Science and the Law

 Incentives to Breach, 17 AM.
 L. & ECON.
 REV. 290 (2015).